W0lfySec/HTB-Writeups/Machines/Linux/Easy/Previce/Previce.md

 // Since we got mysql credentials earlier lets see what we can get

+// This [website](https://dev.mysql.com/doc/mysql-getting-started/en/) helped me a lot to navigate in the mysql DataBase

     $ mysql -u root -p previse
     mysql -u root -p previse
     Enter password: mySQL_p@ssw0rd!:)